robertroessler/rmj/README.md

 ## Details

-Since some projects I was working on had need of a simple JSON parser, and didn't require a whole ecosystem to be imported, I ended up creating rmj to just *be* a simple JSON parser (as of RFC 8259) that implements a [static] parse method - yielding variant **js_val** objects  - and a **js_val** to_string method which returns
+As I had need of a simple JSON parser, and didn't require a whole ecosystem to be imported, I ended up creating rmj to just *be* a simple JSON parser (as of RFC 8259) that implements a [static] parse method - yielding variant **js_val** objects  - and a **js_val** to_string method which returns